Abstract submission now open

 Please email Teaching.Matters@utas.edu.au if you have any questions in relation to submissions for this year's conference.

-Please download the related template/s from this page and upload your abstract/s via RegOnline by 25th September.
+Please download the related template/s from this page and upload your abstract/s via RegOnline by Monday 17th September.

-Posters will be available for viewing for the duration of the conference.
+Posters are an opportunity for presenters to showcase and discuss their work with colleagues.Posters will be available for viewing for the duration of the conference.
 There will be a session dedicated to poster presentations in the program.
-This will be an opportunity for presenters to showcase and discuss their work with UTAS colleagues.
 Exhibitors should make themselves available during the presentation period.
 Please refer to the Abstract Guidelines for further details on this submission and make sure that you use the Abstract Template provided.

 Abstracts must be submitted under one of the following sub-themes: